olleharstedt/olleharstedt.github.io/_posts/2024-05-25-report-generating-domain-specific-language-php.markdown

 * Forth uses as implicit **stack**.
 * Forth uses **words** instead of functions
 * Words are space-separated, and can consist of any characters, like `2>` or `+` or `if`
-* Words can consume the content of stack
+* Words can consume the content of the stack
 * Words can push results on top of the stack
 * Words are collected in **dictionaries**
+* The currently active dictionary can be swapped
-* Numbers are put on top of the stack when evaluated
+* **Numbers** are put on top of the stack when evaluated
 * Everything that's not a number is executed immediately
 * Comments are inside parenthesis, and line-comments are after backslash